550+ 5-Star ReviewsWhatsApp

 7. Relevant work experience and course background

-💯 Cardiff MMI Interview Details in 2023
+💯 Cardiff MMI Interview Details in 2026 Entry

 • Of around 750 applicants, Cardiff sends around 250 interview invitations, which then result in 180 offers.